kenstratton/cs162_project5/README.md

 ・Pausing was implemented with *.after()* of tkinter.</br>
 ・The *animation()* has a pausing point at the end that takes some moment and calls itself again.</br>
 ・There is a speed-controlling slider in a canvas field.</br>
-・Moving the slider change the SPEED variable which impacts the pausing time length.</br>
+・Moving the slider changes the SPEED variable which impacts the pausing time length.</br>
-・Update the SPEED by the SpeedController class -> *.change_animation_speed()* ・Formula to update the SPEED by moving the slider: m-tm + s-scl \* (c-p / c-scl)</br>
+・SPEED is updated by the SpeedController class -> *.change_animation_speed()* ・Formula to update the SPEED by moving the slider: m-tm + s-scl \* (c-p / c-scl)</br>
 \* m-tm = Minimum time length, s-scl = Scale of time length, c-p = Controller position, c-scl = Scale of an area controller is movable